rmrector/script.artwork.beef/README.md

 ### Current gotchas

-- Music video artwork is nowhere to be seen, but might at some point.
+- Music video and set artwork will require a new search function, which will come at some point in the future.
 - It expects scrapers to set an IMDB number for movies, and a TVDB ID for series, like the default scrapers.
-  An identifier like this will always be required, but should support other services in the future.
 - It cannot set artwork for "all seasons" with JSON-RPC. [related trac ticket](http://trac.kodi.tv/ticket/16139)

 ### Thoughts

-- It doesn't download any artwork, and likely never will; it just grabs the URLs, then Kodi downloads them as part of its regular caching process.
+- It doesn't download any artwork, and likely never will; it just adds the URLs to Kodi's database, then Kodi downloads them as part of its regular caching process.
 - Extrathumbs aren't added from external sources.
 I don't want to resize backdrops/fanart from TMDB like Artwork Downloader (I much prefer to use those for multiple fanart), and generating